 - Major coding guidelines ban exceptions, including common modern guidelines endorsed by the world's top advocates of C++ exceptions.
 For example, the Google C++ Style Guide [GSG] bans exceptions.
 The Joint Strike Fighter Air Vehicle C++ Coding Standards (JSF++) [JSF++ 2005] was produced by a group that included Bjarne Stroustrup and is published on Stroustrup's personal website, and bans exceptions. - Many projects ban exceptions.
-In [SC++F 2018], 52% of C++ developers reported that exceptions were banned in part or all of their project code i.e., most are not allowed to freely use C++'s primary recommended error handling model that is required to use the C++ standard language and library. - The C++ Core Guidelines' Guidelines Support Library [GSL] requires exceptions, and cannot be used in such projects.
-We are already getting requests for a nonthrowing version of GSL, which changes some of its interfaces (e.g., narrow reports errors by throwing narrowing_error and would have to change). - Non-throwing dialects of the STL and the rest of the standard library proliferate, and C++ implementation vendors continue to receive requests to support those nonstandard dialects. - Every C++ compiler supports a mode that disables exception handling (e.g., -fno-exceptions).
+In [SC++F 2018], 52% of C++ developers reported that exceptions were banned in part or all of their project code - i.e., most are not allowed to freely use C++'s primary recommended error handling model that is required to use the C++ standard language and library. - Committee papers such as [P0829R2] and [P0941R0] embrace standard support for disabling exceptions. - The C++ Core Guidelines' Guidelines Support Library [GSL] requires exceptions, and cannot be used in such projects.
+We are already getting requests for a nonthrowing version of GSL, which changes some of its interfaces (e.g., narrow reports errors by throwing narrowing\error and would have to change). - Non-throwing dialects of the STL and the rest of the standard library proliferate, and C++ implementation vendors continue to receive requests to support those nonstandard dialects. - Every C++ compiler supports a mode that disables exception handling (e.g., -fno-exceptions).